 - Eat immunity-boosting food to keep your immune system strong so that your body is prepared to fight any infection.

 To sum up, strep throat or streptococcus pharyngitis is a contagious bacterial infection that may affect your throat and tonsils and make them feel swollen and sore.
 Strep throat usually resolves on its own, but in some cases, it may escalate into more serious health conditions.
-Doctors commonly prescribe antibiotics to treat this condition quickly and stop the communicability of the disease.
+Doctors commonly prescribe antibiotics to treat this condition quickly and stop the communicability of the disease, there are also some home cures you can try.
 Strep throat home care involves the use of some common foods, herbs, and essential oils.
 You can prevent contracting or spreading strep throat by following hand wash routines and maintaining quarantine.

 Frequently Asked Questions